danielsan901998/Terrafold/PLAN.md

 *   **Steps:**
     *   Add testing to detect uncaught errors.
 Use playwright with page.on listener for console and pageerror
     *   Pay special attention to game state persistence, UI responsiveness, and the correct operation of core game mechanics.

+## TypeScript Migration

+*   **Goal:** Proof of concept for a TypeScript migration to enhance code quality and developer experience.
+*   **Steps:**
+    *   Begin with a small subset of the codebase (e.g., `classes/Computer.js`, `classes/Planet.js`).
+    *   Convert these files to TypeScript, adding type annotations and interfaces where appropriate.
+    *   Gradually expand the migration to cover more modules.
+    *   Ensure that the existing JavaScript code continues to function correctly during the transition.
+    *   Evaluate the benefits of TypeScript in terms of code clarity, error prevention, and maintainability.